BIRTH AND DEATH RECORDS:

-Beginning February 13, 2012, original birth certificates for 1906 and death certificates for 1906-1961 will be available at the State Archives.
-The certificates may be reviewed in person during public research hours, Wednesday-Friday, 9:00 a.m.-4:00 p.m.
-Certificates will not be pulled from 12.00-1.00pm, and call slips for records to be retrieved before noon must be turned in by 11.45am.
-An index will be available on the website of the Division of Vital Records as well as in the Archives research room.
-Researchers will be limited to ten certificates per day for records with known file numbers; otherwise, only one carton of files will be pulled at a time for on-site research.
-Requests for certificates or cartons will be pulled in the order that they are received.
+Original birth certificates for 1906-1907 and death certificates for 1906-1962 are available at the State Archives.
+These records may be reviewed in person during public research hours, Wednesday-Friday, 9:00 a.m.-4:00 p.m.
+Certificates will not be pulled from 12:00-1:00pm, and call slips for records to be retrieved before noon must be turned in by 11:45am.
+An index is available on the website of the Division of Vital Records as well as in the Archives research room.
+Researchers are limited to ten certificates per day, and records will be pulled in the order that they are requested.
 The researcher must be in the Archives research room to place a records retrieval request; no telephone or e-mail requests in advance of one's visit to the Archives will be accepted.
-Researchers should plan to allow a minimum of 20-40 minutes for retrieval of these records.
+Researchers should plan to allow a minimum of 30-60 minutes for retrieval of these records.

-**Beginning Monday, August 27, 2012, the State Archives will be scanning the original 1906-1907 birth certificates and 1906-1962 death certificates in its custody.
-This process will continue for approximately 18 months.
-During this period, selected certificates will not be available for immediate, on-site access.
+**The State Archives is scanning the original 1906-1907 birth certificates and 1906-1962 death certificates in its custody.
+During the scanning process, selected certificates will not be available for immediate, on-site access.
 Researchers visiting the Archives should be aware of this situation and consult with an archivist on duty in the research room if desired certificates are being scanned.
 Click here for a list of records currently unavailable.